Part A: Claims

 6.3.4 An authorised official must be a trustee, official, employee or other manager of the charity.

-6.3.5 Any change to the authorised official must be made on form ChV1 HMRC Charities change of details form.
+6.3.5 Any change to the authorised official must be made on ChV1 HMRC Charities change of details form.
 The form must be signed by 2 people with the role of authorised official or other official who were in post before the changes notified on the form took place.
 If a person is no longer an authorised official, this must also be notified on form ChV1.
-A simple guide and a detailed guide on how to complete the form are available.
+Use the ChV1 HMRC Charities change of details form guidance to help you complete the form.

 6.3.6 To avoid delay in processing repayments, any change to the authorised official, should be notified to HMRC at least 1 month before submitting a repayment claim.